DigitalSlideArchive/digital_slide_archive/devops/dsa/README.rst

 Digital Slide Archive via Docker Compose
 ========================================

-This directory contains a complete docker-compose set up for the Digital Slide Archive.
+This directory contains a complete docker compose set up for the Digital Slide Archive.

-Edit the docker-compose.yml file (or add a docker-compose override file) to add mount points for additional data or for exposing additional ports.
+Edit the docker-compose.yml file (or add a docker compose override file) to add mount points for additional data or for exposing additional ports.

 Prerequisites
 -------------

-Before using this, you need both Docker and docker-compose.
+Before using this, you need both Docker and docker compose.
 See the `official installation instructions <https://docs.docker.com/compose/install>`_.

-The docker-compose file assumes certain file paths.
+The docker compose file assumes certain file paths.
 This has been tested on Ubuntu 20.04.
 It will probably work on other Linux variants.

 Get the Digital Slide Archive repository::